 How to teach Chinese as a second language to kids

-On this website, you can find the main resources you need to teach kids Chinese at home or school.
+On my website, you can find the main resources you need to teach kids Chinese at home or school.

 If you’re new to this site, start here to learn about our family’s story and mission.

-- Tips on improving listening and speaking skills
+- More tips for improving listening and speaking skills

 - Chinese pre-writing and writing ideas plus worksheets

-- Chinese books for kids – organized by level, language type (Simplified Chinese, Traditional Chinese, Pinyin, Zhuyin), and topic
+- Chinese books for kids – organized by level, language type (Simplified Chinese, Traditional Chinese, Pinyin, Zhuyin), and topics

 - Mandarin Chinese music for kids

-- Multilingual hands-on activities for kids organized by topic
+- Multilingual hands-on activities for kids organized by topics

 - Free printable learning activities (subscribers only – subscribe here for access)